 It’s time to get settled into your new routine

-Your first year of university wasn’t what any of us expected, and for many of you this will be the first time you’re actually on campus with in-person teaching and activities.
+Your first year of university may not have been what you’d anticipated, and for many of you this will be the first time you’re fully on campus with in-person teaching and activities.
 So now campus is back open, you’ve got the opportunity to settle into your surroundings and your routine, which is a great feeling.
 You’ll also have the chance to become a lot more familiar with the city, and learning the juggling act between studying, taking care of yourself, staying in touch with family, and spending time with friends.
 If you’re lacking motivation at the start of this academic year, take a look at our top tips on how to get motivated after a summer without studying.

 But things are still changing!

-One of the great things about university is that there’s always new opportunities around every corner.
-And with new opportunities comes a chance to meet new people.
-It’s great if you’ve made friends for life in your first year, but still embrace getting to know other people throughout your university experience.
+One of the great things about university is that there’s always new opportunities around every corner, and with new opportunities comes a chance to meet new people.
+It’s great if you’ve made friends for life in your first year, but it’s always great to continue getting to know other people throughout your university experience.
 You may have seen a lot of Manchester in your first year too, but the campus and the city are always changing so never stop exploring!

 If you’re looking to meet new people The SU’s Buddy Scheme, which partners up similar students, could help you connect with fellow students and meet new people!